Written by Jane Sagui, Pollie CEO & co-founder

-Pregnancy and postpartum both bring a fair share of physician and emotional changes, and being a gestational carrier is no exception.
-Being educated about what causes changes can make the surrogate pregnancy through postpartum transitions smoother.
+Pregnancy and postpartum both bring a fair share of physical and emotional changes, and pregnancy through gestational surrogacy is no exception.
+Whether you’re in Massachusetts, New York, or elsewhere in the world, being educated about what causes those changes can make the transitions from surrogate pregnancy through postpartum smoother.
 Today we will be taking a look at what hormonal shifts our bodies undergo from conception through postpartum and explain ways that you can support your body for a more seamless surrogate pregnancy.

 What hormones are important for pregnancy?

 A variety of hormones are important for a surrogate mother.
 We will be focusing on several of the main players today and explain both their function and how they can cause changes for your body and emotions.

 Before we get started, let’s level set with the main hormones: